-I will have a look for the best location in terms of light, but we will most likely use your room, the nursery or the lounge as our primary locations and if you are ok with it, I will quite possibly move things around if I need to.
-Have the house nice and warm so if we are moving or changing baby he is comfortable.
+I will have a look for the best location in terms of light, but we will most likely use your room or the nursery as our primary locations and if you are ok with it, I will quite possibly move things around if I need to.
+Have the house nice and warm so if we are moving or changing baby he or she is comfortable.

 The best thing you can do is work on “decluttering” this does NOT mean tidying while exhausted.
 Grab a bag and dump everything that’s on surfaces by the side of your beds, or on coffee tables.
 Just move things out of the way! but don’t worry about vacuuming as we probably won’t be taking photos of the floor (and if we do, blankets are great!

 Try and have light and non-patterned covers on the beds as this can lead to distraction if its bold patterns on a bed.

 For first children, we can generally get it all done in 45 minutes, for subsequent children it is a little longer.
 For twins it is a different ball game altogether, I will work with you on a special timeframe but generally allow 2 hours.